 Faculty/Staff and Contract Services Parking

-Faculty, staff, and contract services personnel are limited to one permit per academic year which can be moved from vehicle to vehicle, however all vehicles must be registered through The Permit Store to avoid ticketing.
+Parking permits are limited to one permit per faculty, staff, and contract services member.
+Permits may be transferred from vehicle to vehicle; however, all vehicles must be registered through The Permit Store to avoid ticketing.

-The KSC faculty/staff lots are available from 4:00 p.m. to midnight, Monday through Friday, for use by any vehicle displaying a current KSC commuter parking permit.
-These lots are also available for overnight parking from 4:00 p.m.
-Friday through midnight Sunday.
-No decal or permit is needed during these times.
+The KSC faculty/staff lots are available from 4:00 p.m. to 2:00 a.m., Monday through Friday for use by any vehicle displaying a current KSC commuter parking permit.

-RD parking spaces are designated for Residence Directors and/or professional staff designated by the Director of Residence Life as professional live-in staff.
+RD parking spaces are designated for Residence Directors or professional staff (designated by the Director of Residence Life as live-in professional staff).
 ARAs, RAs or other non-professional live-in staff are not eligible to park in these spaces.
-In conjunction with the Director of Campus Safety, the Director of Residence Life may make exceptions based on extenuating and mitigating circumstances.

 Permit Placement on Vehicles